kimseungbin/books/aws-re-start/README.md

 - Developer: Support for early development on AWS
 - Business: Customers that run production workloads
 - Enterprise: Customers that run business and mission-critical workloads

+# Module 6: Compute

+- Compute services overview
+- Amazon EC2
+- Amazon EC2 cost optimization
+- Container services
+- Introduction to AWS Lambda
+- Introduction to AWs Elastic Beanstalk

+## AWS Compute services

+- Virtual machines
+  - Amazon EC2
+  - High flexibility
+- Serverless
+  - AWS Lambda
+  - Cloud native architecture
+- Container-based
+  - Amazon ECS, EKS, ECR, and AWS Fargate
+- Platform as a Service
+  - AWS Elastic Beanstalk

+When selecting compute service...
+- Application design
+- Usage patterns
+- Configuration settings to be managed

+## Amazon EC2

+### AMIs

+- A template that is used to create an EC2 instance
+- Contains a Windows or Linux operating system
+- Often also has some software pre-installed

+AMI choices
+- Quick Start: Linux and Windows AMIs that are provided by AWS
+- My AMIs: Any AMIs that you crated
+- AWS Marketplace: Pre-configured templates from third parties
+- Community AMIs: AMIs shared by others; use at your own risk

+### Instance Types

+- Memory
+- Processing power
+- Disk space and disk type
+- Network performance

+Instance type naming
+- family name
+- generation number
+- size
+- e.g. t3.nano

+Purposes
+- General Purpose: T
+- Compute Optimized: C
+  - Encoding, game server, and so on
+- Memory Optimized: R
+  - DB, data mining, in-memory-db, and so on
+- Networking

+### Networking Settings

+Can be created in any Subnet

+### IAM Role

+Can be attached to EC2 instances

+### User data

+Customizes the runtime environment of an instance

+### Storage options

+- Configure the root volume
+- additional storage volumes (optional)

+Storage options
+- Amazon Elastic Block Store (EBS)
+  - Durable, block-level storage volumes
+- Amazon Ec2 Instance Store
+  - Temporary storage
+  - Buffers, caches...
+- Amazon Elastic File System (EFS)

+### Tags

+- A label assigned to an AWS resource
+- Categorizes resources

+### Security group

+- Virtual firewall
+- All outbound traffic is allowed by default

+### Key pair

+- A key pari consists of...
+  - A public key (stored in AWs)
+  - A private key